YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZSOCKETATTR
 ---------------------

-ZSOCKETATTR, Attribute "xxxx" invalid for $ZSOCKET function msg name
+ZSOCKETATTR, Attribute "xxxx" invalid for $ZSOCKET function

 Run Time Error: This indicates that the named attribute is not recognized for the $ZSOCKET function.